-One way to cite throughout a summary is to use both in-text and parenthetical citations.
-These two types of citations, when used together, ensure the reader knows you’re summarizing from one source, but help you avoid repetition.
+One way to cite throughout a summary is to use both narrative and parenthetical citations.
+These two types of citations, when used together, ensure the reader knows you are summarizing from one source, but help you avoid repetition.
 Here is an example of this strategy:

 Universities are continually looking at ways to better support international student populations, and so student support has become a focus for many researchers.
 Song and Petracchi (2015) studied international students in higher education, specifically focusing on how to best support international students in social work programs.
 International students often have difficulties due to a lack of financial, emotional, and social support (Song & Petracchi, 2015).
 Social work students have better outcomes when they were paired in a mentor–mentee relationship with a retired social worker (Song & Petracchi, 2015).
 Song and Petrachi’s survey results from 31 participants showed that the international social work students were overwhelmingly interested in participating in a mentor–mentee relationship, and thus such a program is recommended.

-This paragraph balances in-text and parenthetical citations, creating an equal focus on the study’s ideas and the study’s authors, while also creating some variety and flow in the paragraph.
+This paragraph balances narrative and parenthetical citations, creating an equal focus on the study’s ideas and the study’s authors while also creating some variety and flow in the paragraph.
 Additionally, in this paragraph it is clear throughout that each idea and sentence is coming from the source.
 Imagine a few of the citations were not there; without those citations, it might seem like those ideas were the writer’s own ideas or they could be ideas from any source.
-Finally, note that because this author used multiple in-text citations, she could also simplify those citations with APA’s citation publication year rule.
+Finally, note that because this author used multiple narrative citations, she could also simplify those citations with APA’s citation publication year rule.

-Smith, Vargo, and Pollock Hoverter (2017) provided a literature review of current research on climate change and its impact on public health.
+Smith et al. (2017) provided a literature review of current research on climate change and its impact on public health.
 The authors argued that research thus far shows that climate change will have, and is already having, an impact on human health.
 Thus, they show the importance of discussing and advocating for climate change policy within the medical and health policy fields.
 Specifically, Smith et al. used California as an example, showing how effective discussing climate change within the framework of public health can be in making significant policy changes.
-The main conclusion from this review is that similar approaches could be used throughout the United States (Smith et al., 2017).
+The main conclusion from this review is that similar approaches could be used throughout the United States.

-One last strategy you can use when citing in summaries is to explicitly cite the source in each sentence using an in-text citation.
-While this strategy may technically follow APA’s rules, it is not the preferred method because it is not as smooth as the strategies above and can result in repetition.
+One last strategy you can use when citing in summaries is to explicitly cite the source in each sentence using a narrative citation.
+Although this strategy may technically follow APA’s rules, it is not the preferred method because it is not as smooth as the strategies above and can result in repetition.
 Here is an example of this strategy:

 Fossati (2017) studied the way local governments have stepped in to create universal health care policies in Indonesia.
 He did so by conducting a thorough literature review.
 In this literature review, Fossati found that local governments were well positioned to implement innovative health care solutions for their communities.
 Fossati went on to argue that local innovation can create inequity between different communities, but that it could also provide an impetus for change at a national level.
 Fossati recommended researchers look at Indonesia for lessons that other developing countries can also learn.